qu3vipon/python-ddd/README.md

 ### Objective
-Let's create a simple hotel reservation system and see how each component of DDD is implemented.
+- Let's create a simple hotel reservation system and see how each component of DDD is implemented.
+- Don't go too deep into topics like CQRS or event sourcing.
+- Considering the running curve, this project consists only of essential DDD components.
+  - excluded: UoW, Use cases, etc.

 ## Implementation
 ### ERD